dawnbreaks/mysql2redis/README.md

 ```

 ## what's more
-   you should create a trigger which will left push the newly modified data to redis list juste as the following  example:
+   you should create a trigger which will lpush the newly modified data to redis list juste as the following  example:
    ```sql
 DELIMITER $$
 CREATE TRIGGER insert_trigger AFTER INSERT ON email_folder